 - Charging cellphones and/or devices

-This tip generally applies to older cars.
-It’s worthwhile to very carefully crack open the top (if applicable) and check the water level of the battery cells.
+- If your car is older, it’s worthwhile to very carefully check the water level of the battery cells.
 Clean the terminals with baking soda and an old toothbrush to remove any acid and to mitigate corrosion.
 This will keep the connections in better shape overall.
-This can also keep your car from laboring for power on startup.
-In turn this can help prolong the overall integrity of the battery core.
+This can also keep your car from laboring for power on startup—and help prolong the overall integrity of the battery core.

-Sometimes car batteries just die.
-You can’t expect anything to last long when exposed to the kind of temperatures your engine bay regularly faces.
-Whether it’s maintenance or auto repair in Phoenix, give The Auto Shop a call today to hear about our specials for car repair and maintenance — whether you need a new battery, alternator, or other car electrical system repair, we’re always happy to help.
+Whether you need help with car maintenance or auto repair, give The Auto Shop a call today to hear about our specials for car repair and maintenance.
+Whether you need a new car battery in Phoenix, Arizona, or your car’s electrical system requires repair, we’re always happy to help.